Bachelor of Arts or Bachelor of Science

 Possible Career Opportunities

-Advertising, caseworker, chemical dependency counselor, child care worker, community servcice coordinator, crime prevention coordinator, group home coordinator, human resources, instructor of handicapped adults, juevnile drug and alcohol prevention program coordinator, marketing, occupational information developer, research analyst, retail security, runaway counselor, secret service agent, state and local government, state police officer, substance abuse specialist... and many more.
+Careers are available in numerous areas, including advertising, caseworker, chemical dependency counselor, child care worker, community service coordinator, crime prevention coordinator, group home coordinator, human resources, instructor of handicapped adults, juvenile drug and alcohol prevention program coordinator, marketing, occupational information developer, research analyst, retail security, runaway counselor, Secret Service agent, state and local government, state police officer, substance abuse specialist... and many more.

 - Faculty and Contact Information

 - Admission Requirements

 - Psychology Minor

 - Academic Plan: Bachelor of Science, Business Option

 - Academic Plan: Bachelor of Science, Science Option